userbotindo/UserIndoBot/README.md

 ### Database

+#### MongoDB

+[MongoDB](https://cloud.mongodb.com/) here is used to store users, chats, afk status, blacklist, global bans, data.

+#### SQL

-If you wish to use a database-dependent module (eg: locks, notes, userinfo, users, filters, welcomes), you'll need to have a database installed on your system.
+If you wish to use a database-dependent module (eg: locks, notes, filters, welcomes), you'll need to have a database installed on your system.
 I use Postgres, so I recommend using it for optimal compatibility.

 In the case of Postgres, this is how you would set up a database on a Debian/Ubuntu system.
 Other distributions may vary.

 - install PostgreSQL:

 `sudo apt-get update && sudo apt-get install postgresql`

 - change to the Postgres user:

 `sudo su - postgres`

 - create a new database user (change YOUR_USER appropriately):

 `createuser -P -s -e YOUR_USER`

 This will be followed by you need to input your password.

 - create a new database table:

 `createdb -O YOUR_USER YOUR_DB_NAME`

 Change YOUR_USER and YOUR_DB_NAME appropriately.

 - finally:

 `psql YOUR_DB_NAME -h YOUR_HOST YOUR_USER`